 What types of small claims cases can be filed?

-So long as there isn't another court better suited to hear the case, then the lawsuit can be filed in small claims.
-The most common types of small claims cases in Pasadena Small Claims Court are:
+As long as there isn't another court better suited to file the lawsuit, then the lawsuit can be filed in small claims.
+The most common types of small claims lawsuits in Pasadena or Los Angeles county Small Claims Court are:

 How long do I have to File a Small Claims case in Pasadena?